Tory conference: Liz Truss will lose 45p tax rate vote, says Shapps

 MPs are not likely to get a chance to vote on the tax changes until next spring, but Mr Shapps suggested enough Tory MPs would join forces with Labour and other opposition parties to defeat it.

-"I don't think the House is in a in a place where it's likely to support that," he told the BBC on the first day of the Conservative conference in Birmingham.
+"I don't think the House is in a place where it's likely to support that," he told the BBC on the first day of the Conservative conference in Birmingham.

 Like others who supported Rishi Sunak in the Tory leadership contest, Mr Shapps was fired from the cabinet by Ms Truss when she became prime minister.